MailTape/MailTape-v1/_posts/2019-04-07-Miel-de-Montagne.md

 Anaïs G: **"** **"**

 ## Serge Gainsbourg - Melody Nelson (Molécule Remix)
-Anaïs G: **"**A classic from Gainsbourg revisited by molecule.
+Anaïs G: **"**A classic from Gainsbourg revisited by Molécule.
 The original is already magnificent but this remix is just an ode to man with cabbage head.
-Molecule has sublime it with elegance and such delicacy that we cannot get tired of it.**"**
+Molécule has sublime it with elegance and such delicacy that we cannot get tired of it.**"**

 ## Ricky Hollywood -  Coule feat Toror Azor
 Anaïs G: **"** **"**

 ##  Pion - Déluge (Iñigo Montoya Remix)
-Anaïs G: **"** **"**
+Anaïs G: **"**To finish this episode, nothing like a musical UFO to perfect this journey.
+Sometimes provocative in their words and violent in their music, this remix of Pion signed by Iñigo Montoya is beautiful and powerful.
+An invitation to fight against the demons that we are...**"**